newmediacorp/python-test/README.md

 # python-test
-This is a test Python project
-PyCharm must be used for development
+This is a test Python project and PyCharm must be used for development